Immersive-Collective/particle-system-in-dcl/README.md

 # Particle System in Decentraland

-Particle System using Markov chains and three animated spirals.
+Particle System using Markov chains and four animated spirals.
 Particles are triggered by 3D model drop and pick up.
-Sounds are triggered as well as on/off.
+Sounds are triggered once actions take place.
 There is included blender file with python script that converts 2D png of Crypto Punk into 3D model using cubes and attempts colour to depth mapping.

 https://github.com/Immersive-Collective/Particle-System-in-DCL/assets/18751916/da3e2563-1c73-4b00-9999-88489fb82c28